London — Nice.

 Questions.

 Yes.
-An empty leg is an aircraft repositioning without passengers — returning to base or moving to its next job.
+An empty leg is an aircraft that has to reposition without passengers, either back to base or on to its next job.
 The flight operates whether or not anyone buys the seats.

 Most empty legs on this corridor surface between one and fourteen days before departure.
 A few appear with three weeks' notice.
 Once priced, the good ones rarely last 48 hours.